Community building projects

 This overcrowded community school for vulnerable children and orphans is being evicted from its current premises at Dudzai village, 10 miles north of Lusaka.
 The school currently uses a rented building owned by a family that lives abroad who have given the school notice to vacate the property.

-Thankfully, the community has managed to secure a new plot in Machaya, a nearby town but we need your support to build a high quality three-classroom block.
+Thankfully, the community has managed to secure a new plot in Machaya, an area nearby but we need your support to build a high quality three-classroom block.
 We also want to build new latrines for the children, and add a new pump bringing clean water to the community.

 KAMAILA COMMUNITY SCHOOL

 Kamaila is a Government supported school with 20 teachers and over 1,000 children.
-It was founded in 1978 and has just eight classrooms including a new science lab and computer room.
-However, four classrooms have been condemned as they are unsafe and are due to be demolished imminently.
-Already there are too few classrooms, with classes split between morning and afternoon school to support as many children as possible so this presents a looming crisis.
+The school has just eight classrooms including a new science lab and computer room.
+Already there are too few classrooms, with classes split between morning and afternoon school to support as many children as possible.
+Added to this, four classrooms have been condemned as they are unsafe and are due to be demolished imminently.

 The dynamic head teacher, Mrs Simpande Jolly Luzango, has established a well organised, effective school with motivated teachers and extra-curricular activities but the school is seriously overcrowded.
 The community has asked for help to build new classrooms for their children.
 Although not able to contribute financially, they have already collected over 250 tonnes of sand, stone and gravel for the build.